 Why Schedule Compression?

-It is normal to a project to lag behind the baseline schedule and being project management professionals you need to deal with the situation.
+It is typical to a project to lag behind the baseline schedule and being project management professionals you need to deal with the situation.
 Make sure a schedule compression can be done at any stage of the project.
 Like when we submit a baseline schedule and client/owner can ask to compress it.

 A recovery plan can be submitted during the project execution phase, where we are left behind the project schedule.
 Never compromise on agreed timelines until unless there is any scope change.
 Schedule compression mainly covers two techniques;